ravexina/rvx-blog/about.md

 I used to program in different languages and I really like scripting languages such as "Python", "Perl", "Bash", etc.

-These days I'm really into GNU/Linux Operating systems, I'm spending a lot of time to manage, learn and teach about this kind of systems.
+These days I'm really into GNU/Linux operating systems, I'm spending a lot of time to manage, learn and teach about this kind of systems.
-I've got some experiences with different distributions like: Debian, Ubuntu, Arch, Slackware, CentOs and many more.
-My favorite distributions are
+I've got some experiences with different distributions like: Debian, Ubuntu, Arch, Slackware, Centos and many more.
-Debian and Arch, and it's been years that I'm running highly customized versions of Ubuntu and Debian as default operating systems.
+My favorite distributions are Debian and Arch, and it's been years that I'm running highly customized versions of Ubuntu and Debian as my default operating systems.

 What else I like?
-Novels and music... that's what I can think of.
+Novels and music.

 ### Contact me

-If you like to contact me then simply send an emāil to my Ǧmāil, you know my user name right?
+If you like to contact me then simply send me an emāil at Ǧmāil, you know what my user name is, right? ;)

-;)